coffee-cup/uvic-csc460/website/src/project3/roomba.md

 ### Reading Sensors

 The Roomba is equipped with multiple onboard sensors.
-To query a sensor, the query sensor command opcode followed by the sensor identifier needs to be sent over UART.
+To query a sensor, the sensor command opcode followed by the sensor identifier needs to be sent over UART.
 The result of the query is returned over UART after a 50ms delay.
 If the data being returned is multiple bytes, the high byte is sent first.

 ## Movement